Continuous-time multifarious systems -- Part I: equilibrium multifarious self-assembly: Model

 The system is designed to store $m$ structures of size $l\times l$ using $M=l\times l$ different tile species arranged on a square lattice.
 The lattice is size $L\times L$ with hard-wall boundary conditions.
 Each structure contains one tile of each species arranged randomly, as illustrated in Fig.~\ref{fig:Model}(a).
 This corresponds to a fully heterogeneous setup (every tile in a structure is unique) with zero-sparsity (every tile species is used).
 The interaction rule ensures that for appropriate parameter values and given an appropriate seed, the system is able to autonomously assemble any of the stored structures.
 In this paper, we use a continuous-time Gillespie algorithm to investigate which parameter values can lead to successful self-assembly, and find differences in the stability boundaries in comparison with the results that use a discrete-time Monte Carlo algorithm.
 Furthermore, we explore other regions in the state diagram of multifarious systems, namely, dispersion, liquid, and chimera, and present physical arguments to shed light on the differences between the results obtain by the different simulation methods.

 We employ the canonical Hebbian interaction rule used often in the multifarious-self assembly literature \cite{Murugan2015PNAS, Sartori2020PNAS, Osat2023NN, Teixeira2024PNAS}, which is based on the Hopfield model\cite{Hopfield1982PNAS}.
 First, we define ${\cal I}^{\mathrm{r}}$ as the set of all specific reciprocal interactions that are required to ensure that the desired $m$ structures are stored in the system as minimum-energy configurations.
-This set is a union of smaller sets that each contains the specific interactions imposed by one of the target structures, ${\cal I}^{\mathrm{r}} \equiv I^{\mathrm{r}} (S^1) \cup I^{\mathrm{r}} (S^2) \cup \dots \cup I^{\mathrm{r}} (S^m)$.
+This set is a union of smaller sets that each contains the specific interactions imposed by one of the target structures, ${\cal I}^{\mathrm{r}} \equiv I^{\mathrm{r}} (S^1) \cup I^{\mathrm{r}} (S^2) \cup \dots \cup I^{\mathrm{r}} (S^m)$, where $S^\ell$ denotes the $\ell$\textsuperscript{th} structure stored in the system.
 The smaller sets can be explicitly defined as follows

 where $\alpha$ and $\beta$ are lattice coordinates $(i,j)$ running over nearest neighbors and $\square \in \{ \diagdown, \diagup \}$ represents the directions of the specific interactions, horizontal or vertical as shown in Fig.~\ref{fig:Model}(a).
-Equation~\eqref{eq:interactions} states that a specific interaction belongs to the set $I^{\mathrm{r}} (S^{\ell})$ if at least one target structure favors that interaction.
+Equation~\eqref{eq:interactions} states that a specific interaction belongs to the set of reciprocal interactions $I^{\mathrm{r}} (S^{\ell})$ if at least one target structure favors that interaction.
 The interaction matrix is then

 A key advantage of this design scheme is that we have a single parameter $\varepsilon$ controlling the interaction strength, greatly reducing the dimensionality of the parameter space.

 Each of the lattice sites in the system is either occupied by the solvent (empty) or occupied by a tile of a particular species.
 We consider each lattice site to be connected to a shared reservoir of solvent and tiles.
 The concentration $c_i$ of tile species $i$ in the reservoir is obtained by normalizing the number of species $i$ tiles in the reservoir $N_i$ by the number of solvent tiles in the reservoir $N_0$,